authgear/authgear-server/docs/specs/captcha.md

 Please refer to [captcha](./authentication-flow-api-reference.md#captcha).

-### Advanced use case: Require Captcha at a specific branch, instead of right after flow creation
+### Advanced use case: Enable Captcha at a specific branch, instead of right after flow creation

 Suppose Project A configures email login with password or OTP.
-The developer may only want to require captcha if OTP is used, to reduce friction.
+The developer may only want to enable captcha if OTP is used, to reduce friction.

 This can be achieved by customizing the flow.